 To apply as a mentor you will need to have empathy for people finding their first job.
 For example, if you are not a native New Zealander and have experience adapting to the NZ tech culture, we would love to have you.

-A $25 fully refundable application fee does apply to Mentees if your application is unsuccessful.
+A $25 fully refundable application fee does apply to mentees.

 We have a mentoring Code of Conduct for anyone involved in our mentoring programmes.
 Full wording here.